andyw8/andyw8.github.io/_posts/2020-03-16-define-your-teams-broken-build-policy.markdown

 It shouldn't be left to a 'devops' team, or only to senior developers.
 One option is to configure your CI to post notifications to your team's Slack channel for high visibility.

-We can do adopt several practices to help ensure master stays passing:
+We can adopt several practices to help ensure master stays passing:

 - Performing code reviews to detect potentially problematic tests
 - Running linters to catch common problem areas